 2. Wednesday and Pugsley Addams

 I’m a little Addams Family obsessed, truth be told.
-I happen to be a Wednesday child myself, full of woe.
-So when choosing between Morticia or Wednesday, the choice was obvious.
+I happen to be a Wednesday child myself, so when choosing between Morticia or Wednesday, the choice was obvious.
 I had this dodgy, college-girl-looking outfit picked out before I started dating George.
 We had just gotten together and so I suggested he be Pugsley.
-The contact lenses was his, rather brilliant idea.
-I’m not sure what was creepier, that we chose a sibling costume, that we actually look a lot like siblings, or that we told people we were half-siblings and then made out in front them. #couplegoals
+I’m not sure what was creepier, that we chose a sibling costume, or that we actually look like siblings?

 3. Poison Ivy and Batman

 Batman is one of the most popular superheroes for Halloween.
-Like James Bond, he yields no special superhuman powers except the power of infinite privilege, money and incredibly cool stuff.
+Like James Bond, he yields no special superhuman powers except for the power of infinite privilege, money and incredibly cool stuff.
 Rather than live the life of a Dan Bilzerian, Batman is a tortured, reclusive man with a long list of archenemies.
-Of all his foes, his female nemesis Poison Ivy stands out for a few reasons.
+Of all his foes, his female nemesis Poison Ivy is one of the most popular costumes for Halloween.

 4. Harley Quinn and the Joker

 Suicide Squad grossed 745 million dollars worldwide in 2016, while Margot Robbie’s performance as Harley Quinn grossed millions more in wet dreams… Suicide Squad was one of the biggest movie releases of 2016 and one of the most popular Halloween costumes last year.
-The Joker of course has been played by many big names including Jack Nicholson, Heath Ledger and most recently Jared Leto.
-Just try not to take the role too seriously.
-Rumour has it that a sequel is in the works that could star Harley’s BFF Poison Ivy!
+The Joker, of course, has been played by many big names including Jack Nicholson, Heath Ledger and most recently Jared Leto.
+Just try not to take the role too seriously…

 5. Alice and the Mad Hatter

 Alice in Wonderland is the one exception I’ll make when it comes to dressing up as non-violent, undead characters for Halloween.
 The reason is that the world of Halloween is not too dissimilar from Alice’s rabbit hole.
-Although a children’s tale, the story is much darker than it may at first seem, depending on your interpretation.
-There have been many, quite different versions of this tale in Hollywood, where Alice is sometimes, and sometimes not, the love interest of the Mad Hatter.
+Although a children’s tale, the story is much darker than it may seem, depending on your interpretation.
 The story is chock-full of characters to choose from, as nearly all make for great Halloween costumes!

 6. Khal Drogo and Khaleesi

-With #metoo trending as I write this, Jason Momoa had to apologise recently for saying how he loves sci-fi and fantasy, since you get to slice off tongues and rape beautiful women.
-He was joking of course, and while people picked on his rape comment, nobody stood up for all the people out there who’ve lost a tongue.
-And nobody should.
-He was talking about sci-fi and fantasy, not real life.
-And in this little blog post of mine, we’re talking about Halloween.
-Despite their Harvey Weinstein-esque start, Khal Drogo and Khaleesi eventually fall in love in Game of Thrones, an outcome that again reminds us that it’s just a story and not real life.
+Despite a rather rough start, Khal Drogo and Khaleesi eventually fall in love in Game of Thrones, an outcome that again reminds us that it’s just a story and not real life.
 If you happen to be dating a buff giant or have a significant height difference, you’ll probably pull off this costume better than the couple on the far-right.
-Sorry couple on the far-right, good effort though.
+Sorry couple on the far-right, but good effort.

 7. Lana and Archer

 Who?
 Lana and Archer!
 From Archer!
 Ahhh there are just too many people missing out on this one.
-Speaking of political incorrectness, Archer is an extremely provocative character in this respect.
-I dare not elaborate, but if political incorrectness is your idea of funny, you will ROFL hard at this show.
-He and Lana work as extremely deadly undercover agents for, well, Archer’s mother.
-The cartoon has it’s ups and downs in terms of laughs a minute, but it’s a standout achievement in comedy.
-My Hawaii-based girl crush did a wicked Lana last year, and kudos to her husband, who we will briefly acknowledge before we carry on pretending he does not exist. #girlcrush
+If political incorrectness is your idea of funny, you will ROFL hard at this show.
+Archer and Lana work as extremely deadly undercover agents for, well, Archer’s mother.
+My Hawaii-based girl crush did a wicked Lana last year, and kudos to her husband, who we will briefly acknowledge before carrying on pretending he does not exist.

 8. Little Red Riding Hood and the Big Bad Wolf